aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/taints/implementing-tolerations.md

                              node.kubernetes.io/unreachable:NoExecute op=Exists for 300s
 ```

 As anticipated, the application is running succesfully on a non-tainted node.
 The associated pod is in a `Running` status and we can confirm that no custom tolerations have been configured.
-Note that Kubernetes automatically adds tolerations for `node.kubernetes.io/not-ready` and `node.kubernetes.io/unreachable` with `tolerationSeconds=300`, unless you, or a controller, set those tolerations explicitly.
+Note that Kubernetes automatically adds tolerations for `node.kubernetes.io/not-ready` and `node.kubernetes.io/unreachable` with `tolerationSeconds=300`, unless you or a controller set those tolerations explicitly.
 These automatically-added tolerations mean that Pods remain bound to Nodes for 5 minutes after one of these problems is detected.

 Let's update our `ui` deployment to bind its pods to our tainted managed node group.
 We have pre-configured our tainted managed node group with a label of `tainted=yes` that we can use with a `nodeSelector`.
 The following `Kustomize` patch describes the changes needed to our deployment configuration in order to enable this setup: